Horseback archers use different types of saddles. Some saddles are better suited for certain techniques than others.

 However, in spite of its great maneuverability, it lacks both security and stability that means it is easy to get into a seated or standing position but holding yourself stable to shoot can be difficult.

 And if you can’t hold yourself stable during the shot, you won’t be able to shoot accurately.

-Here’s the example of English saddle: English All Purpose Saddle (link to Amazon).
+Here’s an example of English saddle: Acerugs Premium Brown Leather English All Purpose Horse Saddle.